What are the top three places to visit in Myanmar with limited time when there is so much to see?

 If you are looking for accommodations for your trip to Myanmar, you are in luck.
 See options for all budgets here.

 Check out this excellent guidebook on this beautiful country.
 Interested in experimenting with the cuisine of the country you are visiting?
-See Addictive Recipes from the Crossroads of Asia.
+See Addictive Recipes from the Crossroads of Asia and Yangoon Food and Burmese Cooking Class.

 Visiting Bagan with kids?
 They will never forget this experience.